 Jeff Fountain

 Jeff Fountain and his wife Romkje are the initiators of the Schuman Centre for European Studies.
-They moved to Amsterdam in December 2017 after living in the Dutch countryside for over 40 years engaged with the YWAM Heidebeek training centre.
+They moved to Amsterdam in December 2017 after living in the Dutch countryside for over 40 years engaged with the YWAM Heidebeek training center.
 Romkje was founder of YWAM The Netherlands and chaired the national board until 2013.
 Jeff was YWAM Europe director for 20 years, until 2009.
 Jeff chaired the annual Hope for Europe Round Table until 2015, while Romkje chaired the Women in Leadership network until recently.
 Jeff is author of Living as People of HopeDeeply Rooted and other titles, and also writes weekly word, a weekly column on issues relating to Europe.

 Articles by Jeff Fountain